cieslikprzemyslaw/circles-web/README.md

 ## How to start?

 ### 1. Requirements
-You need to have the following items installed to be able to run the web client:
+You need the following programs installed to be able to run this project:
 - [NodeJS (+ npm)](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
 - [Git](https://git-scm.com/downloads)
 - [Yarn](https://yarnpkg.com/getting-started/install)